oracle-livelabs/converged/microservices-data-refactoring/calculate-affinity/calculate-affinity.md

 Skip Task 1, Task 2 and Run the Task 3 instructions if you don't have the STS/don't want to simulate data.
 We are going to load the data w.r.t medical field.
 The data exists in 2 CSV files.

 1. Download the below files from the cloud shell to local as shown below.
+Click on `Settings icon(Cloud Shell Menu)`, then select `Download` option, add the below filepaths to download the files to local system.

      ![This image shows the screen of cloud shell to download files](./images/download-from-cloud-shell.png " ")